 Symptomatic Hypophosphatemia

 Symptomatic hypophosphatemia with serious outcomes including osteomalacia and fractures requiring clinical intervention has been reported in patients treated with Injectafer in the post-marketing setting.
 These cases have occurred mostly after repeated exposure to Injectafer in patients with no reported history of renal impairment.
 However, symptomatic hypophosphatemia has been reported after one dose.
-Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with malabsorption of fat-soluble vitamins or phosphate, inflammatory bowel disease, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency, and malnutrition.
+Possible risk factors for hypophosphatemia include a history of gastrointestinal disorders associated with malabsorption of fat-soluble vitamins or phosphate, inflammatory bowel disease, concurrent or prior use of medications that affect proximal renal tubular function, hyperparathyroidism, vitamin D deficiency, malnutrition, and hereditary hemorrhagic telangiectasia (HHT or Osler-Weber-Rendu syndrome).
 In most cases, hypophosphatemia resolved within three months.

 Correct pre-existing hypophosphatemia prior to initiating therapy with Injectafer.
 Monitor serum phosphate levels in patients at risk for chronic low serum phosphate.
 Check serum phosphate levels prior to a repeat course of treatment in patients at risk for low serum phosphate and in any patient who receives a second course of therapy within three months.
 Treat hypophosphatemia as medically indicated.